molangning/bypass/README.md

 ## Bypass is restricted

-Please open a issue with a screenshot of the resticted page and the name of your school.
+Please open a issue with a screenshot of the resticted page and the name of your school, as the block may just be for your school or countrywide.

 ## I have found problems in the code/website or I want to suggest something.